strangebuzz/cache-watcher/README.txt

 * Helper for ansi output
 * Tested if directory exists
 * Get the full path of the working directory
-* Nice ansi output for the welcom message
+* Nice ansi output for the welcome message
 * Introduced a version constant